lazanasAle/Operating_Systems/README.md

 # Operating Systems Course Projects

 This repository contains the code developed by me and my teammate for the **Operating Systems** course projects.
-The work is split into two main projects: a **Multiprocessing System Scheduler Simulation** and a **Shell/Memory Management/Threading Project**.
+The work is split into two main projects: a **Multiprocessing System Scheduler Simulation** and a **Shell-Memory Management-Threading Project**.

 ---

-## 📂 Project 1: Scheduler Project
+## 📂 Project 1: Scheduler Project (Located in folder scheduler_project)

 ### Overview